jdiaz4302/lake_ice_prediction/03_eval/src/D_PlottingInspections.md

 * The process-based model's residuals are significantly correlated with static lake descriptions in 9/12 tested scenarios, most notably latitude and lake area for all 3 date-based predictions.
 * The massive lstm's residuals are significantly correlated with static lake descriptions in 4/12 tested scenarios, with 3 of those scenarios involving latitude.

+## With NO process-based inputs

+##### Latitude

+* massive lstm residuals were significantly and positively correlated with latitude for ice off and ice duration

+### In total

+* The massive lstm's residuals are significantly correlated with static lake descriptions in 2/12 tested scenarios, with both of those scenarios involving latitude.

 ```python